CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 To play a character card, you must have enough general influence or direct influence available to control the character.
 In addition, you must meet **both** of the following requirements:

- - If the character is _not_ an agent, you may only play him at his home site or at any Haven site.
-If the character is an agent, you may only play him at his home site.
+ - If the character is _not_ an agent, you may only play him at their home site or at any Haven site.
+If the character is an agent, you may only play him at their home site.
  - If your Ringwraith is in play, your Ringwraith (or a character with enough direct influence to control the character to be played) must be at the site at which the character is to be played.